A recent survey of travelers reveals that 10 percent have found a romantic partner while flying.

 Her voyeuristic reportage garnered hundreds of thousands of likes and retweets, illuminating the popularity of a good travel romance story.
 Unfortunately, this particular story turned sour when the woman Blair had tweeted about accused Blair of violating her privacy (those tweets have since been deleted).
 Social media ethics aside, however, the story spurred others to share their in-flight romance tales and highlighted the fact that matchmaking can and does happen up in the air.

 In fact, according to the HSBC-commissioned study, travelers make all sorts of connections while flying.
 Twelve percent of flight passengers have made a lasting friendship on a flight, and 13 percent have made a strong business connection.
 Almost half (47 percent) report that they have started a conversation with the stranger sitting next to them.

-The survey, which was conducted last month and issued to media outlets this week in the form of a press release, compiled responses from 1,000 U.S. residents who fly internationally (there was also a corresponding larger study that analyzed responses from 2,150 global international travelers).
+The survey, which was conducted in September 2018 and issued to media outlets in the form of a press release, compiled responses from 1,000 U.S. residents who fly internationally (there was also a corresponding larger study that analyzed responses from 2,150 global international travelers).
 The U.S. respondents let it be known that children behaving badly on planes is among their main pet peeves.
 Sixty-five percent said letting children kick their seat is the biggest air travel taboo, followed by letting children run up and down the aisles (59 percent).
 Rudeness to flight attendants was cited by 56 percent of U.S. respondents; 45 percent reported being perturbed by people who remove their shoes and release a stench; and hogging the armrest and people who drink too much both bothered 44 percent of U.S. respondents.